 The Foundation’s archives preserve two collections, the Jack C. Massey Architectural Archives that house a significant collection of large-format architectural drawings, and the Mr. and Mrs. Paul Van der Grift Architectural Image Archives containing historic photographs, slides, and digital image collections.
 These collections advance the Foundation’s mission by facilitating the preservation of and access to invaluable historic documents.
-Housed in a climate controlled vault on the first floor of the Foundation’s headquarters, the archives and library house plentiful resources that are available to Foundation members as well as researchers, architects, students, and historians.
+Housed in a climate-controlled vault in the Foundation’s headquarters, the archives and library house plentiful resources that are available to Foundation members as well as researchers, architects, students, and historians.

 The Foundation’s most precious collections are the architectural drawings of four prominent Palm Beach architects: Marion Sims Wyeth (1889–1982); John L. Volk (1901-1984); Belford W. Shoumate (1903–1991); and Henry K. Harding (1904–1984).
 The architectural drawing collections contain over 50,000 original renderings, some nearly a century old.
 The archives also house over 3,000 property files arranged by address, containing photographs, newspaper articles, historic designation reports, and other information about the built environment of Palm Beach.

 The Robert M. Grace Library, named in honor of a founding member of the Foundation, is a beautiful reading room with a comfortable seating area overlooking Pan’s Garden.
 The library houses a circulating collection of books and periodicals on topics such as architecture, historic preservation, gardening, landscape architecture, urban planning, and local history.